Sense for Less:

 Continual Multimodal Learning for CPS-IoT

 The heterogeneity of cyber-physical systems brings challenges and opportunities for various applications.
-Our goal is to explore new methods to combine the complementary characteristics of multiple sensing modalities for accurate fine-grained learning.
+Our goal is to explore new methods to combine the complementary characteristics of multiple sensing modalities for accurate fine-grained learning with limited (labeled) data.

 Application 1: Elderly In-home Long-term Monitoring